IanSouzaFreire/CQuery/README.md

 ## Contributing

 Feel free to contribute to this project with whatever you find relevant to it.
 More information in the [**documentation**](https://github.com/IanSouzaFreire/CQuery/tree/main/docs/).

+In case you find an error or unexpected behavior, send it via the github issues.